Roll20/roll20-character-sheets/V5-DarkAgesVampire/README.md

 ## User Guide and Installation Instructions (Please read)

+This Sheet is based on the Character sheet for Vampire The Maquerade, 5th Edition, as such all notes for that are applicable here.
 While this sheet is designed to be as intuitive as possible and to aid in stream lining your game there are several key features which are worth being aware of.
 As such we highly recommend you read the [VtM 5th Edition Sheet Guide](https://wiki.roll20.net/Vampire_The_Masquerade_5th_edition#Welcome_to_The_World_of_Darkness).
 The [VtM 5th Edition Sheet Guide](https://wiki.roll20.net/Vampire_The_Masquerade_5th_edition#Welcome_to_The_World_of_Darkness) also contains installation instructions and details about the API script.

 ## About Us and Thanks